Cracked Heels Solution & Deep Fissure Care in Rockville, MD

 Professional Exfoliation

-Using specialized podology hardware, we gently buff away the hard, callused borders of the cracks, alleviating tension and allowing the skin to close naturally.
+Using specialized e-file hardware, we gently buff away the hard, callused borders of the cracks, easing tension so the skin can begin to close naturally.

 Moisturizing & Occlusion

-We apply deep-penetrating restorative ointments and, if necessary, protective dressings to lock in moisture and accelerate the healing process.
+We apply deep-penetrating restorative ointments and, where appropriate, protective dressings to lock in moisture and support the skin's recovery.

 Why Do Heels Crack in the First Place?

-Deep heel fissures occur when the skin around the rim of your heel becomes thickened (hyperkeratosis) and loses its natural elasticity.
+Deep heel fissures usually appear when the skin around the rim of the heel becomes thickened (hyperkeratosis) and loses its natural elasticity.
 When you stand or walk, the fat pad under your heel expands sideways.
-If the skin is too dry and rigid to stretch, it simply splits open under the pressure.
+If the surrounding skin is too dry and rigid to stretch, it splits open under the pressure.

 Footwear Habits

-Open-back sandals, flip-flops, or walking barefoot allow the heel pad to expand outward without support, increasing the risk of splitting.
+Open-back sandals, flip-flops, or walking barefoot let the heel pad expand outward without support, increasing the risk of splitting.

 Systemic Dryness

-Conditions like diabetes, hypothyroidism, or natural aging reduce sweat gland activity, leaving the skin chronically dehydrated and brittle.
+Diabetes, hypothyroidism, and natural aging can reduce sweat gland activity, leaving the skin chronically dehydrated and brittle.

 Biomechanics

-Prolonged standing on hard surfaces or carrying excess weight multiplies the downward pressure on the heel pad, forcing the rigid skin to crack.
+Prolonged standing on hard surfaces or carrying extra weight multiplies the downward pressure on the heel pad, forcing rigid skin to crack.

 Why At-Home Scrubbing Makes It Worse